cklutzke/StaticTGC/README.md

 TODO List --------------------------

 Plan an appropriate landing page.
-  Look through the <style> section from the Algolia Bootstrap example
+  Fix formatting for single result - test with "dindaelus" Fix formatting for no-results
-    Make use of what I can
+  Add label for results-per-page control
-    Remove that which is no longer relevant
+  Can we translate div-based rows and columns to bootstrap-vue layout tags? (b-container, b-row, b-col) Clean up the header
-  Fix formatting for single result - test with "dindaelus" Can we translate div-based rows and columns to bootstrap-vue layout tags? (b-container, b-row, b-col) Make the page look decent on a phone
+    Link the logo to the home page
-  Make the page look decent on a tablet or laptop Create a category page view page
+  Create a category page view page
     It would be great if we could filter by department for items with no category, or category == "Indie Games"

-Create config file that specifies a logo, site name, search facets, CSS styling Try setting up a config to limit all searches sitewide Config what items to show in search results: e.g. Category vs Department Derive nav menu from categories
+Create config file that specifies a logo, site name, search refinement facets, CSS styling Try setting up a config to limit all searches sitewide Config what items to show in search results: e.g. Category vs Department Derive nav menu from categories